16 Twydall Shops

 Woolworths: suppliers of plastic sandals, baseball boots, snake belts, loose broken biscuits and a grand pic’n’mix selection.
 The bargain bins were worth a look too, as I discovered on the occasion I picked up an Alamo souvenir brochure for a tanner.

-After Woolworth’s came Bourne’s bakers, a place I visited when Mam needed a medium sliced loaf.
+After Woolworth’s came Bourne’s bakers, a place I visited when Mam needed a medium sliced loaf and a large uncut.

 At the top of the block was Cross’s butchers, one of three butchers on Twydall Green.
 Besides being the handiest for us, their policy of giving sweets to the kids (usually a black jack or fruit salad) guaranteed our loyalty and made the wait for a pound of sausages more bearable when joining a queue at the door to shuffle around in the sawdust.

-On the other side of Waltham Road was the funny shaped Church, its main entrance being on Twydall Lane.
-Across Twydall Lane, facing the church entrance was Doctor Ashford’s surgery.
+Across Twydall Lane on the corner of Staplehurst Road was Doctor Ashford’s surgery.
 Good old Doctor Ashford, a portly man that I’d held in high regard since the day he paid my brothers and me a home visit and declared our measles contagious enough to keep us off school for a few days.

 Coming down from Staplehurst Road, on the other side of Twydall Green, the chip shop and the library were of some interest to me, but the biggest attraction of all was tucked away in the bottom corner; Arnold’s sold bicycles and scooters and almost every toy in creation, piled on racks as high as the ceiling.
 So what if my most expensive purchase was a sixpenny swoppet, so called because the parts were interchangeable.